Cats and mice can be friends – said no-one, ever.

-When he was a kitten, we questioned whether he even had a “kill” instinct, as he seemed quite content to merely play with the remains of birds or mice that Tica proudly brought home.
+When he was a kitten, we questioned whether he had a “kill” instinct, as he seemed quite content to merely play with the remains of birds or mice that our cat Tica proudly brought home.

 Tica has always been an exemplary hunter, pulling down birds (sadly), flies, giant spiders (yay, Tica!), and even cornering a rat outside our apartment when we lived in Bellingham, Washington.

 After years of watching Brisco grow from an adorable, but feisty kitten into a beautiful, and still feisty adult with zero apparent hunting abilities, we finally concluded he simply just didn’t get it.

 We appreciated his bohemian attitude of Love and Peace and were grateful we only had to clear the carcasses from one cat off the back porch.

 Then one day at our house in Eugene, he proudly showed up with a dead bird in his mouth.